DiatomicOxygen/APCSFinalProject/README.md

 - WASD for movement
 - space for a small speed boost
 - E to pick up or drop an item
-- Q to interact with special tiles (crates, cutting board, and sink)
+- Q to interact with special tiles (crates, cutting board, and sink) or a fire extinguisher
 - R to switch which chef you control
 - grave key to end current level
 - mouse controls on level select screen